Maui Now : Maui Weather Forecast for February 25, 2021

 Central Maui

-Tonight: Scattered showers after 7pm.
+Tonight: Scattered showers.
 Partly cloudy, with a low around 66.
-Windy, with a north northeast wind 21 to 30 mph, with gusts as high as 50 mph.
+Windy, with a north northeast wind 21 to 29 mph, with gusts as high as 41 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Friday: Scattered showers, mainly before 1pm.
+Friday: Scattered showers, mainly before noon.
 Mostly sunny, with a high near 79.
-Breezy, with an east northeast wind 18 to 21 mph, with gusts as high as 29 mph.
+Breezy, with an east northeast wind 18 to 20 mph, with gusts as high as 28 mph.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Upcountry

-Today: Isolated showers after 11am.
-Mostly sunny, with a high near 66.
-East southeast wind 7 to 14 mph, with gusts as high as 21 mph.
-Chance of precipitation is 20%.
+This Afternoon: Scattered showers.
+Partly sunny, with a high near 66.
+East southeast wind 7 to 11 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Partly cloudy, with a low around 55.
 Southwest wind 5 to 11 mph becoming east southeast after midnight.